 The measurement report is self contained, i.e. the RAN node is able to interpret the Logged MDT reporting results even if it does not have access to the logged measurement configuration.
 Each measurement report also contains the necessary parameters for the network to be able to route the reports to the correct TCE and for OAM to identify what is reported.
 The parameters are sent to the UE in the logged configuration message, see clause 5.1.1.1.1.

 For each MDT measurement the UE includes a relative time stamp.
 The base unit for time information in the Logged MDT reports is the second.
 In the log associated to periodical logging configuration, the time stamp indicates the point in time when periodic logging timer expires.
+In the log associated to event triggered logging configuration, the time stamp indicates the point in time when the event entering condition is satisfied and then subsequently when the associated periodic timer expires while still satisfying the event entering condition.
 The time stamp is counted in seconds from the moment the logged measurement configuration is received at the UE, relative to the absolute time stamp received within the configuration.
 The absolute time stamp is the current network time at the point when Logged MDT is configured to the UE.
 The UE echoes back this absolute reference time.
 The time format for Logged MDT report is: YY-MM-DD HH:MM:SS.

 Location information is based on available location information in the UE.
 Thus, the Logged MDT measurements are tagged by the UE with location data in the following manner: